Chapter 1. Red Hat OpenStack Services on OpenShift overview

 The OpenStack Operator (openstack-operator

-For more information on the functionality of each service, see the service-specific documentation on the Red Hat OpenStack Services on OpenShift 18.0 documentation portal.
+) installs and deploys all the service Operators detailed in the Service Operators table, and is the interface that you use to manage those Operators.
+For more information about the functionality of each service, see the service-specific documentation on the Red Hat OpenStack Services on OpenShift 18.0 documentation portal.

 Service | Operator | Default | Description |